Contemplate

 Published on

 ConnectTo photograph or paint the mountains is to attempt to capture the uncapturable.
 It was initially a way to tame these sublime giants, and today it is a way to preserve their memory.
-Take a closer look
+A pause for reflection.

 Mario Colonel: Beyond the Horizon

-Mario Colonel is one of the leading photographers and reporters in the mountain press.
-A nomad of the peaks, hiker, mountaineer, and skier, he is the author of some twenty books in which he shares some of his perspectives.
+Mario Colonel is one of the leading photographers and reporters in mountain press.
+A nomad of the peaks, hiker, mountaineer, and skier, he is the author of some twenty books in which he shares his perspectives.
 Since 2007, his gallery has been his home base, featuring large-format images that are resolutely focused on the unknown, much like his own work.
 His original colour and black and white prints are displayed alongside those of renowned wildlife photographers and sculptures inspired by the Alps.
 “What matters to me is reaching for the horizon.”
-Thanks to his work, we always look far beyond the end of our noses.
+Thanks to his work, we always look far beyond what is right in front of us.

 Mario Colonel Gallery - 19, rue Whymper - Chamonix-Mont-Blanc